 Where can I find the detailed election results from the previous year?

 Results are available at the Williamson County Elections website .

 When do the results become final?

 Results are not final and candidates do not take office until after the votes have been officially canvassed by the governmental authority.
-The City Council will hold a Special Meeting on Tuesday, May 12th at 6 pm in the Council Chambers to declare the results, swear in the elected, and the Council members will elect a Mayor and Mayor Pro-Tem from within their own ranks.
+The City Council will hold a meeting on Monday, November 16th at 6 pm to declare the results, swear in the newly elected, and elect a Mayor and Mayor Pro-Tem from within their own ranks.

 If you have any questions, please contact the City Clerk.
 Additional helpful sites for election information may be found on the following websites: